Booker brands GOP Sen. Rand Paul as ‘barrier’ to progress

 Kentucky hasn’t elected a Democrat to the U.S. Senate in three decades.
 Tapping into the power of incumbency, Paul has amassed a lopsided fundraising advantage over Booker, and the GOP senator has dipped into his campaign treasury to air a series of TV ads touting his conservative credentials.

+Booker said Monday night that his platform comes from his “lived experience.”
+He has talked about growing up poor and having to ration his insulin in the past.

+“This is not about radical proposals,” he said of his agenda.
+“It’s about saying we deserve better.
+We deserve to live a good life, a good-paying union job.
+We deserve to be able to take care of our families and have health care.”

-The top-of-the-ticket Senate race in Kentucky has at times seemed to be overshadowed by the state’s emerging 2023 governor’s race.
+This year’s top-of-the-ticket Senate race in Kentucky has at times seemed to be overshadowed by the state’s emerging 2023 governor’s race.
 Several Republican hopefuls are jockeying for advantage in what’s shaping up as an intensely competitive GOP gubernatorial primary next spring.
 Democratic Gov. Andy Beshear is seeking a second term.